Home. It’s more than a place—it’s the feeling of being somewhere you belong. If where you live doesn’t feel like home, maybe we can help.

 - After applications have been approved, the timeline is different for everybody.
 On average it takes 18 months from submitting your application to celebrating your first family dinner in your own home.
 During the construction process, you will provide “sweat equity” toward your home purchase.
 You will also go through the Family Training Education program where you will learn the skills needed to maintain your new home long after you move in.
 We will provide support, training and guidance along the way—and volunteers who want to help you build your home!

-If you want to begin the rewarding work toward owning a home of your own, please fill out this interest form.
+If you want to begin the rewarding work toward owning a home of your own, please fill out the pre-qualification form.
 Our staff and volunteers are ready to partner with you to help you achieve your dream!

 Family Training & Education